 This is a slim tank filter that addresses the problem of hardness, which is scale.
 This is an eco-friendly, salt-free water softener alternative for water with hardness above 8 grains (137 ppm).
 (Our regular whole house filters can manage hardness up to that level.)
 This filter effectively eliminates hard scale without the use of salt or back-washing by transforming hardness minerals into harmless nano crystals that pass through plumbing and appliances without adhering as damaging scale.
 Works up to a maximum hardness of 25 grains (429 ppm).

 Filter media will last 350,000 gallons or 5 years.
-Change sooner than 5 years if hard scale returns.
+Whichever comes first.

 This filter will remove existing scale deposits.

 - Don’t put bags of salt into your water.

 - Don’t dump salt into the sewer lines.

 - Stop hard scale buildup in your pipes, hot water heater and other fixtures.

 - Do leave healthy minerals in your water.

 - Usage: 5 Years or 350,000 gallons, whichever comes first.

 - Flow rate: 8 gpm

 - PSI Loss: Less than 1 psi (virtually no drop)